eagle840/killercoda-labs/MLflow/step1.md

 `mlflow run . -P alpha=0.5 --no-conda`{{exec}}

+WIP : I think we use the mlflow run  since it uses the conda env by default, were as python train.py is in the present environment

 note the 'ID' of the output

 (the '.' is the present directry, but can be replaced with a folder name)